 I grew up in a family that was not sophisticated about food.
 We were not sophisticated about many things … the red Nash Rambler with Bible verses painted on both sides, our clothing from neighborhood rummage sales, our house on the north end of town … and our food.
 I trace our relationship to food to my grandmothers.
 My mother’s mother, Grandma Williams, was a grim woman.
 It is telling that I don’t recall her first name.
 And I have no “food memories” of her and though we visited often, they were short painful visits for a child.
 I even had meals in her home, but it is like trying to recall invisible food.
 Grandma Jenkins, Gladys, on the other hand, brings a flood of food memories … home-made flour noodles and roast beef gravy, orange or lime Jello and Cool Whip for the times I was sick, and the back porch filled with large popcorn tins, leftover from the heyday of Mom Jenkins Popcorn Wagon.
 I was very partial to the caramel corn.

 I got the impression that my mother learned to cook from her mother-in-law and not her mother.
 I know for a fact that my father insisted that his mother teach his wife how to make the wide flour noodles that were a staple in his childhood and mine.
 She never quite got the hang of it and abandoned the hope of replicating them.

-There were a rhythm and schedule to food in our family.
+There was a rhythm and schedule to food in our family.
 Sunday was always fried chicken and it was always delayed because my mother would be caught up in watching football on television.
 Monday was meatloaf.
 Tuesday was fish, halibut to be exact.
 Wednesday was macaroni goulash.
 What was Thursday?
 Friday was steak.
 Saturday was hamburgers from Arctic Circle.
 I’m sure there were occasional reprieves from this schedule, but it amazes me that I can recreate it now, with the exception of Thursday.